koenrane/KR-new-site/content/Essays/Many arguments for AI x-risk are wrong.md

 [^support]:The strongest argument for reward-maximization which I'm aware of is: Human brains do RL and often care about some kind of tight reward-correlate, to some degree.
 Humans are like deep learning systems in some ways, and so that's evidence that "learning setups which work in reality" can come to care about their own training signals.

 [^RLauth]: But it _is_ true that RL authors have a convention of repeating “the point of RL is to train an agent to maximize reward…”.
 [Littman, 1996](https://www.researchgate.net/publication/33697270_Algorithms_for_Sequential_Decision_Making) (p.6): “The \[RL] agent's actions need to serve some purpose: in theproblems I consider, their purpose is to maximize reward.”\
 Did RL researchers in the 1990’s sit down and carefully analyze the inductive biases of PPO on huge 2026-era LLMs, conclude that PPO probably entrains LLMs which make decisions on the basis of their own reinforcement signal, and then decide to say “RL trains agents to maximize reward”? **Of course not.** My guess: [Control theorists in the 1950s (reasonably) talked about “minimizing cost”](https://en.wikipedia.org/wiki/Optimal_control) in their own problems, and so RL researchers by the ‘90s started saying “the point is to maximize reward”, and so Bostrom repeated this mantra in 2014.
 That’s where a bunch of concern about wireheading comes from.&#x20;

 After making a false claim, Bostrom goes on to dismiss RL approaches to creating useful, intelligent, aligned systems.
 But, as a point of further fact, RL approaches constitute humanity's _current best tools_ for aligning AI systems today!
 Those approaches are pretty awesome.
 No RLHF, then no GPT-4 (as we know it).

 In arguably _the_ foundational technical AI alignment text, Bostrom makes a deeply confused and false claim, and then perfectly anti-predicts what alignment techniques are promising.

 I'm not trying to rag on Bostrom personally for making this mistake.
 Foundational texts, ahead of their time, are going to get some things wrong.
 But that doesn't save us from the subsequent errors which avalanche from this kind of early mistake.
 These deep errors have costs measured in tens of thousands of researcher-hours.
 Due to the “RL->reward maximizing” meme, [I personally misdirected thousands of hours](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=Sw89AxHGJ5j7E7ETf) on proving power-seeking theorems.

 Unsurprisingly, if you have a lot of people speculating for years using confused ideas and incorrect assumptions, and they come up with a bunch of speculative problems to work on… If you later try to adapt those confused “problems” to the deep learning era, you’re in for a bad time.
 Even if you, dear reader, don’t agree with the original people (i.e. MIRI and Bostrom), and even if you aren’t presently working on the same things… The confusion has probably influenced what you’re working on.

 I think that’s why some people take “[scheming AIs](https://www.lesswrong.com/posts/yFofRxg7RRQYCcwFA/new-report-scheming-ais-will-ais-fake-alignment-during)/deceptive alignment” so seriously, even though some of the technical arguments are unfounded.

 # Many arguments for doom are wrong

 Let me start by saying what existential vectors I _am_ worried about:

 1. I’m worried about people turning AIs into agentic systems using scaffolding and other tricks, and then instructing the systems to complete large-scale projects.

 2. I’m worried about competitive pressure to automate decision-making in the economy.

 3. I’m worried about misuse of AI by state actors.

 4. I’m worried about centralization of power and wealth in opaque non-human decision-making systems, and those who own the systems.[^Stella]
-[^Stella]: To quote Stella Biderman: "Q: Why do you think an AI will try to take over the world?
-A: Because I think some asshole will deliberately and specifically create one for that purpose.
+[^Stella]: To quote Stella Biderman: "_Question:_ Why do you think an AI will try to take over the world? _Answer:_ Because I think some asshole will deliberately and specifically create one for that purpose.
 Zero claims about agency or malice or anything else on the part of the AI is required."

 I maintain that there isn’t good evidence/argumentation for threat models like “future LLMs will _autonomously_ constitute an existential risk, even without being prompted towards a large-scale task.”
 These models seem somewhat pervasive, and so I will argue against them.

 There are a million different arguments for doom.
 I can’t address them all, but I think most are wrong and am happy to dismantle any particular argument (in person; I do not commit to replying to comments here).

 Much of my position is summarized by [my review](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities?commentId=B4poSMfRteggYWpv7) of Yudkowsky’s [AGI Ruin: A List of Lethalities](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/?commentId=B4poSMfRteggYWpv7):

 > [Reading this post made me more optimistic about alignment and AI](https://www.lesswrong.com/posts/CoZhXrhpQxpy9xw9y/where-i-agree-and-disagree-with-eliezer#EfeMSnBvbvxjSQBc3).
 My suspension of disbelief snapped; I realized how vague and bad a lot of these "classic" alignment arguments are, and how many of them are secretly[ vague analogies](https://www.lesswrong.com/posts/HmQGHGCnvmpCNDBjc/current-ais-provide-nearly-no-data-relevant-to-agi-alignment?commentId=rxdFyej4jba2LwH7z) and intuitions about evolution.

 > While I agree with a few points on this list, I think this list is fundamentally misguided.[ The list is written in a language which assigns short encodings to confused and incorrect ideas](https://www.lesswrong.com/posts/gHefoxiznGfsbiAu9/inner-and-outer-alignment-decompose-one-hard-problem-into).
 I think a person who tries to deeply internalize this post's worldview will end up more confused about alignment and AI…

 > I think this piece is not "overconfident", because "overconfident" suggests that Lethalities is simply assigning extreme credences to _reasonable_ questions (like "is deceptive alignment the default?").
 Rather, I think both its predictions and questions are _not reasonable_ because they are not located by good evidence or arguments.
 (Example: I think that[ deceptive alignment is only supported by flimsy arguments](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed#GQ9dbzcKuLwzFpFFn).)

 In this essay, I'll address some of the arguments for “deceptive alignment” or “AI scheming.”
 And then I’m going to bullet-point a few other clusters of mistakes.

 # The counting argument for AI “scheming” provides \~0 evidence

 Nora Belrose and Quintin Pope have an excellent [upcoming post](https://www.lesswrong.com/posts/YsFZF3K9tuzbfrLxo/counting-arguments-provide-no-evidence-for-ai-doom) which they have given me permission to quote at length.
 I have lightly edited the following:

 > Most AI doom scenarios posit that future AIs will engage in **scheming**— planning to escape, gain power, and pursue ulterior motives while deceiving us into thinking they are aligned with our interests.
 The worry is that if a schemer escapes, it may seek world domination to ensure humans do not interfere with its plans, whatever they may be.